How do you define retirement ?

-For my parents, they both retired and lived comfortable lives after working very hard raising 3 sons and both of them working full-time jobs (i.e. I do not resent or have any ill feelings about their retirement, they worked damn hard and deserved a nice retirement (unfortunately health issues did not make it as great as it should have been, but that is another story)).
+For my parents, they both retired and lived comfortable lives after working very hard.
+They raised 3 sons and both of them worked full-time jobs (i.e. I do not resent or have any ill feelings about their retirement, they worked damn hard and deserved a nice retirement (unfortunately health issues did not make it as great as it should have been, but that is another story)).

 What do I hope for MY retirement?

 - To be in good health and active for as long as I can be.
 No I don’t need to be running marathons, but an ability to walk where I want, lift things and take care of myself is very important (after seeing what my parents went through).

 - To be out of debt, but this one Â ca be a fleeting wish for me given I am helping my family out as best I can with education and I have a special needs child as well.
 I am planning on writing a few articles on the financial costs of having a child on the autism spectrum, but not just yet.

 - Have an income where I can do what I want, but that is not to say I want to go on a cruise every year, or such, just do some fun things with my wife and family.
 My pension should be that basis, so I am less concerned in this area (unless my employer changes this around).